idirall22/TodoApp/README.md

 # TodoApp
-This is a sample Todo app using django restframework
+This is a sample Todo app using django rest framework